HelloWorldLTY/GigaTIME/README.md

 ## Tutorials

-- **Inference Tutorial:** Demonstrates loading the model, preparing data, and running inference on sample patches.
+- **Inference Tutorial:**

+Learn how to load the model and run predictions on sample patches:

     ```
     scripts/gigatime_testing.ipynb
     ```

-- **Training Tutorial:** Provides an overview of the training workflow and demonstrates training for one epoch.
+- **Training Tutorial:**

+Understand the training workflow with a one-epoch demo:

     ```
     scripts/gigatime_training.ipynb